-Before deciding on the right activity, you need to choose your loading and volume, rest period, and workout frequency.
+Before deciding on a suitable activity, you must choose your loading and volume, rest period, and workout frequency.
 Also, consider if your muscular endurance workout is fit for a person of beginner, intermediate, or advanced level.

-Since muscular endurance is all about repetitions, you should take note of the proper load management or amount of weight that you will be using over an extended amount of time.
-And if you’re thinking of how to improve muscle endurance, here are some workout routines to include in your activities:
+Since muscular endurance is all about repetitions, you should take note of the proper load management or weight you will be using over an extended period.
+And if you’re thinking of improving muscle endurance, here are some workout routines to include in your activities:

 Want to know an effective way to improve your endurance without using complex equipment?
 Try cardio training.

 Basic fitness activities like running and cycling help your muscles gear up for endurance and help develop your cardiovascular endurance.